Disability in the workplace

 Should I mention my disability when I apply for a job?

-Other advantages of telling them include:
+Other advantages of telling your employer about your disability or long-term condition include:

-• It’s an opportunity to be positive about your disability
+• It’s an opportunity to be positive about your disability and maybe even change other people’s opinion on disability

-Disability discrimination
+Disability discrimination in the workplace

 • Making adjustments to buildings

-• Giving you flexible working hours
+• Giving you flexible working hours or remote work options in some cases

 • Providing you with specialist equipment

-• Changing parts of your job description
+• Adjusting your job description to fit your needs

 Who pays for extra disability costs at work?